What is GRE and What is TOEFL?

 Created and run by ETS again, this test measures your ability to understand, read, write, and speak the language in academic situations as might be required by graduate level programs.
 The internet-administered version (iBT) of the test has four sections, and includes questions that would require you to use all the four skills that are indicated by their names:

-Who Should Take GRE TOEFL?
+Who Should Take these Tests?

 Individual schools and universities in US and other English-speaking countries do have their own specific admission requirements for graduate and business programs.
 Common admission tests like GRE and GMAT are a part of the admission requirements in many schools, while international students are also expected to take up English proficiency tests like TOEFL and IELTS.